Perhaps the real story behind the 19th c. success of Birmingham.

-Around the year 1154, lord of the estate Peter de Birmingham obtained a charter to hold a market.
+It is believed that in 1166, lord of the estate Peter de Birmingham obtained a charter to hold a market.
 The market transformed Birmingham from a tiny, undistinguished farming village into a thriving centre of trade.

-.
+The market came to be called the Bull Ring.
 Located at a crossing point on the River Rea, Birmingham was at a focal point for trackways in the area, and for this reason attracted much trade, which in turn attracted skilled craftsmen to set up business there.

 Throughout the fourteenth and fifteenth centuries, the growth of

 The growth of Birmingham is indicated by the poll tax return of 1327, where the number of taxpayers in the town was third only to Warwick and Coventry in Warwickshire.

 The de Birmingham family retained control of the area until 1527, when John Dudley, Duke of Northumberland (later - in 1547 - Earl of Warwick) gained control of the town.
 He, in turn, lost it (on his execution, 1553) and that was the last occasion of nobility holding rights to the manor.